python-websockets/websockets/docs/topics/design.rst

-  :meth:`~legacy.protocol.WebSocketCommonProtocol.connection_open` which runs when the :ref:`opening handshake <opening-handshake>` completes and the WebSocket connection is established — not to be confused with :meth:`~asyncio.Protocol.connection_made` which runs when the TCP connection is established;
+  :meth:`~legacy.protocol.WebSocketCommonProtocol.connection_open` which runs when the :ref:`opening handshake <opening-handshake>` completes and the WebSocket connection is established — not to be confused with :meth:`~asyncio.BaseProtocol.connection_made` which runs when the TCP connection is established;
 - ``OPEN -> CLOSING``: in
   :meth:`~legacy.protocol.WebSocketCommonProtocol.write_frame` immediately before